You already know the most basic water saving tips — "Turn the water off while you brush your teeth," and "Do larger loads of laundry."

 How to Save Water in the Bathroom

-- Some people may tell you to put a brick in your toilet tank in order to take up space that would normally be filled with water which is an idea that is better in theory than in practice.
-Over time sediments from the brick can find their way into your pipes, so instead of a brick we suggest using a filled water bottle which will take up about the same volume as a brick but won't break down and cause damage.
+- Have you ever had someone tell you to put a brick in your toilet tank in order to take up space that would otherwise be filled with water?
+This idea is better in theory than in practice.
+Over time, sediments from the brick can find their way into your pipes.
+Instead of a brick, we suggest using a filled water bottle which will take up about the same volume as a brick but won't break down and cause damage.

-- Switch to a low flow showerhead.
-Traditional showerheads dispense 5-8 gallons of water per minute while newer low flow or ultra low flow models dispense only 2-2.5 gallons of water per minute.
+- Low flow shower heads are an excellent water saver.
+Traditional shower heads dispense 5-8 gallons of water per minute while newer low flow or ultra low flow models dispense only 2-2.5 gallons of water per minute.

 - Don't flush unnecessarily.
-For example, if you take a tissue to kill a bug then go to dispose of it, turn to the trashcan instead of the toilet.
+For example, if you grab a tissue to kill a bug then go to dispose of it, opt for tossing it into the trashcan instead of the toilet.